 I saw, just as scripture promises, that God is good.
 God wasn’t keeping good from me but His goodness was all around me.
 Writing it down each morning forced me to look back over the preceding day and see the good.
 Gratitude is an indispensable key that’s helped me move forward in grief.

-Grab a spiral notebook, get a pretty journal or get this free Grace and Gratitude journal.
+Grab a spiral notebook, get a pretty journal.
 Then each day, record 3 or 5 or 7 things you’re thankful for.
-You can find learn more about keeping a gratitude journal here.

 A pipe suddenly breaks spewing water all over the bathroom.
 You come home after a long day to the remains of meals and snacks dirtying the kitchen you left spotless.
 Just when a work bonus will put you financially ahead, the AC goes out.

 When situations tempt us to complain, we can turn them upside down with gratitude.
 Here’s how it might work:

 - Yes, the pipe broke but thank you Lord I was home, I could turn the water off and I got help.

 - Yes, my kids should have cleaned the kitchen but thank you God for my children!
 Thank you for a pantry filled with food, running water, electricity and two hands to clean.